James H. Coleman: Political career

 On the city council, Coleman has led the passage of a $5 Hazard Pay ordinance for grocery workers, and worked with Mark Nagales to establish a Universal Basic Income pilot program providing $500 per month for 12 months to 160 families.

 On December 7, 2021, Coleman announced a run for California State Assembly, to succeed incumbent Kevin Mullin.
-Mullin is not seeking reelection since he is running for Congress, following Jackie Speier's announcement that she would not run for reelection in 2022.
+Mullin was not seeking reelection, instead running for Congress following Jackie Speier's announcement that she would not run for reelection in 2022.
 On June 7, 2022, Coleman was defeated in the primary by San Mateo Mayor Diane Papan, who went on to win the general election.

 In 2022, Coleman successfully led the passage of Measure AA to allow the City of South San Francisco build or acquire city-owned affordable housing, or social housing.
 On November 8, 2022, Measure AA passed with 58.85% of voters voting yes.

 Coleman identifies as a democratic socialist.